- Sherry vs Port Wine – What is Fortified Wine? - July 9, 2022

 Final Decision: Download the Vivino App

 While both Delectable and Vivino offer perks and can be quite helpful for buying and discovering new wine, my vote goes to Vivino.
 Not only does Vivino have a larger wine selection; it is also all around a bit more user friendly.
-I really like the tracking options, easy recommendations, and community ratings system.
+I really like the tracking options, easy recommendations, and community rating system.